A TOUR GUIDE ON AN HISTORICAL JOURNEY TO ISRAEL

 This is a tour organized and arranged by the company JI-Tours carrying out Jewish Kosher tours to Israel.
 JI-Tours are best in making reservations as well as accommodation and a superfluous meal and making the tour a remarkable one, they are best for families, groups especially the Jewish groups taking them places relevant to them and need to see helping them to discover and learn history.

 Israel is a Middle Eastern country located on the Mediterranean Sea, regarded by Jews, Christians, and Muslims as the ‘Biblical Holy Land’and also a tourist center or museum for tourist.
 Most people especially the Jews visit Israel not for its modern looks but for the charming, beautiful and ancient history it holds.
-Israel is believed to hold so much history especially for the Jews; many sites are regarded sacred for the Jews among which are Jerusalem, Hebron, Shiloh and Gush Etzion which is said to hold most history of their ancestral background.
+Israel daily tours is believed to hold so much history especially for the Jews; many sites are regarded sacred for the Jews among which are Jerusalem, Hebron, Shiloh and Gush Etzion which is said to hold most history of their ancestral background.
 Every moment in Israel is to be savored because every site, places, history leaves you yearning for more.